Quantum mechanical Pauli exchange energy is unreal.

 So decrease in the kinetic energy is enhanced in exchange energy where the lower kinetic energy region of H atom-A (or H atom-B ) is expanded by larger probability amplitude of the other H atom-B (or H atom-A ) wavefunction near the other H atomic nucleus.

-This is the trick of how the unphysical quantum mechanical exchange energy decreases the total energy (= by decreasing kinetic energy and violating energy conservation law ) to form molecular attractive bonds.
+This is the trick of how the unphysical quantum mechanical exchange energy decreases the total energy (= by decreasing kinetic energy and violating energy conservation law, so false ) to form molecular attractive bonds.

 (Fig.5) The single electron-1 (or electron-2 ) must unrealistically exist in both H atom-A and H atom-B simultaneously to generate Pauli repulsive exchange energy.

-When choosing antisymmetric wavefunction where the signs of two terms of exchanging two H atom A and B wavefunctions are different (= spin is symmetric or triplet like up-up or down-down ), we can obtain Pauli repulsive exchange energy or antibonding.
+For unsolvable Schrodinger equation that cannot predict anything, physicists artificially choose antisymmetric wavefunction where the signs of two terms of exchanging two H atom A and B wavefunctions are different (= spin is symmetric or triplet like up-up or down-down ), which can obtain Pauli repulsive exchange energy or antibonding.

 The sign of this antisymmetric wavefunction's exchange energy integral is negative = opposite to the molecular bond attractive exchange energy integral.